|

 EXT.
 TIMES SQUARE, NEW YORK – EVENING

-Crowds of people move
+Crowds of

-slowly along Times Square.
+people move slowly along Times Square.
 Late-model cars and taxis are snarled in traffic.
 We HEAR horns HONKING.
-Theater marquees flash the titles of shows—The Lion King, Mamma Mia, Rent, Wicked.
+Theater marquees flash the titles of shows—The

-example, the setting is immediately recognized because Times Square is a place most audiences have seen and recognize as being part of New York City.
-The late-model cars and the titles of the Broadway shows provide clues that this
+In this example, the setting is immediately recognized because Times Square is a place most audiences have seen and recognize as being part of New York City.
+The late-model

-story takes place in current time.
+cars and the titles of the Broadway shows provide clues that this story takes place in current time.

-Another technique for establishing time and place is the use of a subtitle on screen that gives the place and the date.
-For example:
+Another technique for establishing time and place is the use of a subtitle on screen that gives the place and

 EXT.
 JUNGLE – DAY

-dense forest, thick with tangled vines.
+Heavy rain falls on dense forest, thick with tangled vines.
 Mist rises from the forest floor.
 We HEAR monkeys SCREECHING and birds CALLING.

 SUBTITLE FADES IN: BORNEO, INDONESIA – 1980

-In this example, the scene is described, but it could
+In this example, the scene is described, but it could be a forest anywhere in the world.
+However, when the subtitle flashes on screen, it tells the audience that this

-be a forest anywhere in the world.
-However, when the subtitle flashes on screen, it tells the audience that this forest is in Borneo, Indonesia and the year is 1980.
+forest is in Borneo, Indonesia and the year is 1980.

-beginning of your screenplay.
+You must establish the time and place of your story at the beginning of your screenplay.
 To do this in your opening scene, ask yourself several questions:

-does the story take place?
+1) When does the story take place?
 Does it take place now, in the past, in the future?
-When possible, use visual clues to pinpoint the time period.
-For example, car

 models, clothing styles, and other elements can identify the time.